JamaicaF/cloudcast/README.md

 ### Featured Cloudcasts page
 ![](https://i.imgur.com/D3SQ4cx.jpg)

 From any page in the site, users can create a new account or login.
-User sessions are authenticated in Rails using the BCrypt hashing algorithm.
-Users are required to provide a unique username and email when signing up for an account.

 Before uploading content, users are prompted to login.
 Upon login, users have to option to create new Cloudcast programs, as well as update or destroy their existing content.
 Any existing Cloudcast can only be modified by the original content creator.